freakmaxi/kertish-dfs/README.md

 - Redis DSS
 - Locking-Center Server

-`Head Node` is for filesystem interaction.
+`Head Node` is for file storage interaction.
 When the data is wanted to access, the application should make the request to this node.
 It works as REST service.
-Filesystem command-line tool communicate directly to head node.
+File storage command-line tool communicate directly to head node.
 Head node is scalable.
 Check `head-node` folder for details.

 `Manager Node` is for orchestrating the cluster(s).
 When the system should be setup first time or